 Egyptian Bronze Oxyrhynchus Fish

 An ancient Egyptian bronze Oxyrhynchus fish.
-The fish is depicted on a sled and wearing a solar crown with cow horns of the goddess Hathor with a uraeus at the front and a suspension loop behind.
+The fish is depicted on a sled and wearing a solar crown with cow horns of the goddess Hathor with a uraeus at the front and a suspension loop behind; an inscription on the underside.

 Late Period, ca. 7th - 1st century BC.